ManuelZ/DLPT-semantic-segmentation/README.md

 - Various augmentations techniques were used to try to improve generalization.

 - The loss function used was an equally weighted combination of the Focal Loss and the Soft Dice Loss:
-  - The Focal Loss is used to focus learning on hard negative examples.
-It's a modification of the Cross-Entropy loss.
+  - The Focal Loss is a modification of the Cross-Entropy loss focused on learning from hard negative examples.
   - The Soft Dice Loss is effective in addressing the challenge of imbalanced foreground and background regions.

 - An SGD optimizer using the setup used by the YOLOv5 training script, where three parameter groups are defined for